Interesting Facts About Anchorage Alaska that take you from those humble beginnings as a rugged tent city, to today's modern town.

 Do you know these Facts About Anchorage Alaska?

 It all began in 1914, but by the 1940s to around 1951, the population had grown from about 3,000 to around 47,000.

 And because the population responds to “boom or bust” situations like the oil pipeline days, citizens of Anchorage have been through many population changes – both up and down.

-Those early pioneers who first came to join the men and women living in the tent city set up on Ship Creek Flats to build the railroad, would scarcely recognize the town now.
+Those early pioneers who first came to join the men and women living in the tent city, set up on Ship Creek Flats, to build the railroad, would probably find it hard to recognize anything in the town now.

 Facts About Anchorage Alaska include this.